This post may contain affiliate links. Please read our disclosure policy.

 This is how you can make this no bake holiday treat.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-- Melt the chocolate chips in 30-second increments in the microwave stirring in between every time.
+- Melt the chocolate chips in 30-second increments in the microwave, stirring well between each round until smooth.

-- Spread some of the chocolate on a large parchment paper-lined baking sheet with an offset spatula, a rubber spatula, or a silicone spatula.
+- Spread about half of the melted chocolate onto a parchment-lined baking sheet using an offset spatula or silicone spatula.

 I melted my chocolate in the microwave because it was faster but feel free to use the double boiler method.